mcpython4-coding/Documentation/mcpython/client/rendering/model/ModelHandler.md

         function add_from_data(self, name: str, data: dict, store=True)

-            will inject data as an block-model file
+            Will inject data as a block-model file
             :param name: the name to use
             :param data: the data to inject
             :param store: if it should be stored and re-loaded on reload event